-In addition to the impact of opioid abuse on criminal courts, the nation's family and juvenile courts, and child welfare system, is also being deeply impacted.
+In addition to the impact of opioid abuse on criminal courts, the nation's family and juvenile courts, and child welfare systems, are also deeply impacted.
 A recent report by DHS/Administration for Children and Families shows that, after years of decline, the number of children in foster care is rising.
 Nearly three-quarters of all states reported an increase in the number of children entering foster care from FY 2014 to 2015.
-From FY 2012 to 2015, the percentage of removals nationally due to parental substance abuse increased 13 percent to 32.2 percent.
-1
+From FY 2012 to 2018, the percentage of removals nationally due to parental substance abuse increased 13 percent to 36 percent.
+Nationally, foster care costs increased from \$7.6 billion in 2012, to \$ 9.2 billion in 2015.
+This represents a 21.6 percent increase in cost.
+The number of children served in foster care has increased in many states.
+For example, between FY 2012 and 2018: Georgia - 80 percent; Indiana - 60 percent; Kentucky - 34 percent; and Ohio - 6 percent.